SOLID STATE PRESS

 The final sections tackle the limits on presidential power — how Congress, the courts, federalism, and elections push back — and trace how the office grew from Washington's cautious precedents to the expansive modern presidency students read about in the news every day.

 This guide is built for US high school students (grades 9–12) and early college students taking intro American government or AP Gov. It's also a fast orientation for parents and tutors who need to get up to speed quickly.
-At roughly 15 pages, it respects your time: no padding, no filler, just what you need to feel oriented and walk into class with confidence.
+Short by design: no padding, no filler, just what you need to feel oriented and walk into class with confidence.

 Pick it up, read it in one sitting, and know the presidency.